contentkingpins/mva-tort-x-/README.md

 ## Customization

-- Update the law firm information in `App.jsx`
+- Update the company information in `App.jsx`
 - Modify the qualification questions in `QualificationForm.jsx`
 - Adjust the trust elements in `TrustIndicators.jsx`
 - Update the compensation benefits in `CompensationBenefits.jsx`